KostiantynTokar/dotfiles/README.md

 and pressing ENTER several times.

 If NodeJS is installed, installation of clangd is required to enable coc-clangd extension.
-Install clangd and add it to `$PATH`, or execute command inside vim
+Install clangd and add it to `$PATH`, or execute command inside vim while cpp or header file is open
 ```
 :CocCommand clangd.install
 ```